AD-lite24/Image-Topology-Visualizer/README.md

 ## Features

-* The graph computation and rendering is cuda accelerated allowing for almost instantaneous rendering of even very large graphs, often exceed 50k nodes.
+* The graph computation and rendering is cuda accelerated allowing for almost instantaneous rendering of even very large graphs, often exceeding 50k nodes.

-* The nodes in the graph are also color coded according to the depth of their corresponding pixel, allowing for easy visualization and another dimension of understanding to the generation
+* The nodes in the graph are color coded according to the estimated depth of the corresponding pixel, allowing for easy visualization and another dimension of understanding to the generation.

 * Tweaking the model size to get graphs from coarser to smoother depth maps.